-We have collected the most relevant information regarding testing options for Covid-19 from these sources, and will be updating the article as news becomes available.
+We have collected the most relevant information regarding testing options for Covid-19 from these sources.

-There are two common types of tests that are used for diagnostic purposes and for monitoring of coronavirus: the swab test and the blood test.
+There are three common types of tests that are used for diagnostic purposes and for monitoring of coronavirus: the PCR swab test, the rapid antigenic swab test and the blood test.

 There are different methodological approaches to each of these testing strategies, but this categorization can help make sense of the alternatives in layman’s terms.

-It is used to detect the presence of an infection, and it can only detect the virus during the infection.
-This means it cannot detect whether a person was infected and then subsequently recovered.
+They are used to detect the presence of an infection, and can only detect the virus during the infection.
+This means these tests cannot detect whether a person was infected and then subsequently recovered.

-If you have flu-like symptoms or signs of a respiratory infection, this is the test you need to do to diagnose if you have Covid-19 or not.
+If you have flu-like symptoms or signs of a respiratory infection, these are the tests you need to get to diagnose if you have Covid-19 or not.

-The test transcribes and replicates RNA traces present in a biological sample, allowing to detect the virus even when the viral load is low.
+The PCR swab test transcribes and replicates RNA traces present in a biological sample, allowing to detect the virus even when the viral load is low.